gro-intelligence/api-client/docs/setting-up-your-environment.md

 ### Saving your token as an environment variable

 If you don't want to enter a password or token each time, you can save the token as an environment variable.
-Please consult your OS or IDE documentation for information on how to set environment variables, e.g. setting environment variables in Windows Powershell and Mac OS X/Linux.
 In some of the sample code, it is assumed that you have the token saved to your environment variables as `GROAPI_TOKEN`.

+Please consult your OS or IDE documentation for the most accurate and up-to-date information on how to set environment variables, e.g. setting environment variables in Windows Powershell and Mac OS X/Linux.
+As a quick quide, the following steps should work:

+For Windows:
+1. Click on start menu and search for "environment variables."
+Click on "Edit the system environment variables" option.
+2. In the "Advanced" tab, select the "Environment Variables..." button.
+3. Under the first section called "User variables for <username>", click on the "New" button.
+4. Enter the information as follows:
+  Variable name: GROAPI_TOKEN
+  Variable value: <insert your Gro API Token here>
+5. Click OK

+Your environment variable should now be saved.
+Whenever you run code that includes the code `os.environ['GROAPI_TOKEN']` it should automatically pull in your API Token.

+For Mac:
+1. Open up your terminal and navigate to your project directory
+2. type `python`
+3. when the python editor opens type:
+`>>> import os`
+`>>> os.environ['GROAPI_TOKEN'] = "YOUR TOKEN HERE"`
+4. to exit type:
+`>>>exit()`

+Your environment variable should now be saved.